 When we began working with this school in 2007, it was one of the worst in Babati.
 Since then, we have built four classrooms and two teachers' offices, two toilet blocks, a farm store, a chicken coop, a cow shed with accommodation, a market garden and a fuel-efficient kitchen.
 We have drilled one borehole and brought electricity to the school.
 We have also renovated seven classrooms, two teachers' offices and two teachers' houses.
 Over 40 desks and hundreds of books have been added.
 We facilitated the installation of a satellite dish, as well as several laptops and a projector.
 We have also introduced the Enterprise Programme at the school, and the concept of self-sustaining schools.
 The school has benefited from many hand washing courses, as well as new hand washing facilities.
 It is now one of the best schools in the area, and is competing academically with the private schools.
 In 2009, the school won the Best Farm in Babati Award, and, in 2010 played host to the first reading competition which is now all over Babati.
 The school is now preparing for a 5-year plan for maintenance.

 This school had three hazardous classrooms, which we demolished and rebuilt, while the remaining eight classrooms have all been refurbished.
 We also completed the building of a teacher's house.
 A borehole was drilled and electricity brought to he school.
-We have established three income-generation sources at the school (milk, eggs, fruit and vegetables) and have introduced the Enterprise Programme.
+We have established 5 income-generation sources at the school (milk, eggs, fish, fruit and vegetables) and have introduced the Enterprise Programme.
 The school has since won Best School Environment Award.
-A new cubicle has been added to the girls toilets to help them manage their menstruation with dignity.
+A new cubicle has been added to the girls toilets to help them manage their menstruation with dignity and a hand washing station built.
 It is now preparing a 5-year plan for maintenance.

 This failing school was due to be closed down and the situation to save it seemed hopeless.
 However, together with the community, we have completely turned it around, transforming 'hopelessness' into 'aspiration'.
 We have demolished the hazardous classrooms and teachers' office and rebuilt them.
 We also introduced the concept of a termite-proof, metal-framed roof to the Region.
 We renovated six other classrooms, two teachers' houses, a new high-quality toilet block for all, a new market garden and established the Enterprise Programme.
 We also built a new fuel-efficient kitchen and storeroom, put up netball and volleyball posts, and bought hundreds of new textbooks.
 The school is now preparing a 5-year plan for maintenance.

-Together with the community, we have built new toilets at this school for boys girls and teachers, all with discable access and the girls toilets have incinerators, and there is a communal hnad washing station.
-We have replaced the roof over 5 classrooms increased the size of all of their windows.
+Together with the community and donors, we have built new toilets at this school for boys girls and teachers, all with disabled access and the girls toilets have incinerators, and there is a communal hnad washing station.
+We have replaced the roof over 5 classrooms increased the size of all of their windows and inserted new windwos in two other classrooms.
 One wall has been replaced.
-We have drilled a borehole and installed a solar powered pump and we now distribute water throughout the school.
-As a result the schnool have started a market garden.
+3 classrooms are now full renovated, and 2 have new floors We have drilled a borehole and installed a solar powered pump and we now distribute water throughout the school.
+A new kitchen with 2 stroe roiioms have been built A market garden income generation project has been started.

 Because we insist that students at our partner schools are fed daily, over 1625 schoolchildren now queue every day for a lunch paid for by the local community.
 This helps to achieve zero hunger at our schools, as well as improving health and wellbeing.
 Students now have the energy to focus in the afternoon so are also getting a better education.